unreal55/mtouch-quiz/readme.txt

 Yes.
 You can change that in the options page.
 You will have to manually make any changes to answers already in the database, however.

 = Does this work with multi-site? =
 Yes, as far as I can test it does!
 Any user with Author role or higher should have access to this plugin.
-This site is a 3.0+ multi-site enabled site.
+My site is a 3.0+ multi-site enabled site, and it works fine.

 = Who can access to this plugin within my WordPress site? = Any user with Author role or higher has access to this plugin.
 This can be changed to require higher role, if desired.